-This new four-year programme is designed for students wishing to develop knowledge and skills specifically relevant to sport and exercise settings, as well as more traditional physiotherapy environments.
+This programme is designed for students wishing to develop knowledge and skills specifically relevant to sport and exercise settings, as well as more traditional physiotherapy environments.
 Graduates gain a professional Master's qualification in physiotherapy, opening up a range of career opportunities as a physiotherapist in the sport, exercise and health and wellbeing sectors.
 It also provides foundation for further research study.
 MPhysiotherapy Sport and Exercise Medicine contains all the modules from the University’s highly regarded BSc (Hons) Physiotherapy programme.
-This curriculum is extended with additional sport and exercise specific modules, enhanced research and the opportunity to gain a sport first aid qualification – enhancing your prospects of working in a sports specific environment.
+This curriculum is extended with additional sport and exercise specific modules and enhanced research.
 You will undertake a range of placements in professional and amateur sport settings, including the University's Physiotherapy and Sport Rehabilitation Clinic, as well other physiotherapy settings.
-Professional accreditation This course is approved by the Chartered Society of Physiotherapy (CSP) and the Health and Care Professions Council (HCPC), the statutory body for Allied Health Professionals.
+MPhysiotherapy - Sport and Exercise Medicine received 100% overall student satisfaction in the National Student Survey 2021 Professional accreditation This course is approved by the Chartered Society of Physiotherapy (CSP) and the Health and Care Professions Council (HCPC), the statutory body for Allied Health Professionals.
 By the end of your studies, you will be eligible to apply for registration with the HCPC, and will be eligible to apply for full membership of the Chartered Society of Physiotherapy (CSP).
 Rankings We are ranked 8th in the UK for Physiotherapy in the Complete University Guide 2021.
 The Physiotherapy and Sport Rehabilitation team at the University of Bradford has been recognised nationally with a Collaborative Award for Teaching Excellence (CATE) from AdvanceHE, the most prestigious team award available for learning and teaching in Higher Education.

 Year 1 Developing and Promoting Health and Well Being (C) Neuromusculoskeletal – peripheral (C) Soft Tissue and Exercise Principals (C) Year 2 Cardiovascular and Respiratory Practice (C) Evidencing Rehabilitation in Sport and Health (C) Neurological Practice (C) Neuromusculoskeletal– Spinal (C) People Populations and Contemporary Physiotherapy Practice (C) Work based Learning 1 (Level 5) (C) Year 3 Evidence Based Practice (C) Research Methods in Health and Sport (C) Sport Trauma Management (C) Work based Learning 2 (Level 6) (C) Year 4 Employability and Professional Development (C) Enhancing Sport Performance (C) Evaluating Service Delivery (O) Primary Research (O) Systematic Literature Review (O)